ZephanCarmody/zbirthdaylist/README.md

 •Bugs fixed on Word Online
 •Fixed bug on countdown
 •The witch has been reasled!
 NEW Halloween theme and ghostly new font!
-•Added Be Awesome and updated ranking/price
+•Added Be Awesome Poster and updated ranking/price Questions?
-Questions?
 Email me at zephan777@yahoo.com

 --Version 1.0155: Sept.
 24--